sommerwetter/minitalk/README.md

 # minitalk

-Coding a small data exchange program using UNIX signals
+Coding a small text exchange program using UNIX signals

 125% Passed (with Bonus)